← Back to Blog

 ---

-This post is adapted from Module 13 of our Advanced course.
-Want to explore real rainfall data and climate adaptation strategies from our farms?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for discussions on climate-resilient coffee production.
+Climate is the one variable no farmer controls -- but we can measure it and adapt.
+Want to explore rainfall data and climate adaptation strategies from our farms?
+Join the community at skool.com/particular-3064 for discussions on climate-resilient coffee production.

 Want to learn more?